Bir vs Kamshet

 Terrain: Where Mistakes Matter Differently

-Bir sits high in the Himalayas, with large launches, deep valleys, and committing terrain.
+Bir sits high in the Himalayas, with a single launch & landing site, high altitude mountains, deep valleys and committing terrain.

 It is inspiring – but unforgiving.

-Kamshet, by contrast, offers multiple flying sites suited to different wind conditions and pilot levels, with rolling hills, smaller training slopes, and higher mountains introduced progressively.
+Kamshet, by contrast, offers multiple flying sites suited to different wind conditions and pilot levels, with rolling hills, friendly training slopes and higher mountains introduced progressively.

-Learning is easier when the environment doesn’t fight you.
+Learning is easier when the weather is more predictable & reliable

-Kamshet’s ridge lifts are smoother and more predictable, especially in the mornings.
-This consistency allows instructors to teach fundamentals without rushing decisions.
+Kamshet’s ridge soaring conditions are smoother and more predictable, especially in the mornings & evenings.
+This consistency allows instructors to teach fundamentals without taking unnecessary risks & rushing progress.

 First Solo Flights: Exposure vs Progression